-4.No Single File Format Standard for Web Video
+4.There’s No Single File Format Standard for Web Video

 The current HTML5 draft specification does not specify which video formats browsers should support.
 As a result, the major web browsers have diverged, each one supporting a different format.
-Internet Explorer and Safari will play H.264 (MP4) videos, but not WebM or Ogg.
+Safari will play H.264 (MP4) videos, but not WebM or Ogg.
 Firefox will play Ogg or WebM videos, but not H.264.
 Thankfully, Chrome will play all the major video formats, but if you want to ensure your video will play back on all the major web browsers, you’ll have to convert your video into multiple formats: .mp4, .ogv, and .webm

 Now you’ve got three different video files to upload, each one potentially hundreds of megabytes in size.